Motorcycle Accident Claim * and Safety Guide

-Following a motorcycle accident, your first port of call is to seek medical attention for yourself and also for anybody else involved in the collision.
-If you have suffered a serious injury you are likely to be taken to the hospital by an ambulance where you will be seen to.
-In cases where a minor injury is sustained, it is still important to go to the local A+E or visit your local doctor as soon as possible afterwards as minor injuries can sometimes lead to more serious injuries if left unattended to.
-Following this there are a number steps you should follow if the accident was not your fault and you are pursuing a motorcycle accident claim:
+Following a motorcycle accident, your first port of call is to seek medical attention.
+If you have suffered a serious injury you are likely to be taken to the hospital by an ambulance.
+In cases where a minor injury is sustained, it is still important to go to the local A+E or visit your local doctor as soon as possible afterward as minor injuries can sometimes lead to more serious injuries if left unattended to.
+Following this there are a number steps you should follow if the accident was not your fault and you are pursuing motorcycle accident compensation:

 1. Report the accident to the Gardai

 Regardless of how minor or serious the road traffic accident * was, it is important that you call the Gardaí to report the accident immediately.
-For minor accidents, the Gardaí may tell you that they will not be attending the scene as it may be a case where you can settle the issue yourself, by taking the appropriate information from the other person(s) involved.
+For minor accidents, the Gardaí may tell you that they will not be attending the scene.
+This is due to a case where you can settle the issue yourself.
+This is done by taking the appropriate information from the other person(s) involved.
 In these cases, it is also important that you visit your nearest Garda station to request that they take details of the accident and to take your statement about the accident.